Skip to main content

 + import type { NavLink } from '@/types/base';

-import type is guaranteed to be erased by TypeScript before the bundler sees it.
-No module evaluation, no dependency edge, no cycle.
-We applied the same fix to the two other files that imported types from types/base.ts using value imports:
+import type is guaranteed to be erased by TypeScript before the bundler ever sees it, so there's no module evaluation, no dependency edge, and no cycle.
+I applied the same fix to the two other files that were importing types from types/base.ts as value imports:

 // BreadCrumbs.tsx